bgillis1992/Streamable-Anime-List/README.md

 ### D
 - D.Gray-man
+- Danganronpa: Kibou no Gakuen to Zetsubou no Koukousei The Animation
+- Danshi Koukousei no Nichijou
 - Darker than Black: Kuro no Keiyakusha
+- Date A Live
 - Deadman Wonderland
 - Death Note
 - Death Parade